 Selous game reserve is one of the few places in Tanzania where you can do an exciting walking safari which will bring you up close with Giraffes, gazelles and even Elephants!
 An armed Ranger is there to protect you and tell you more about the different trails of animals you will find along the way.

 Arusha National Park

-Arusha National Park is special because it is one of the few parks in Tanzania where you have the opportunity to do a safari by foot.
+Arusha National Park is special because it is one of the few parks in Tanzania where you have the opportunity to do a safari on foot.
 An armed ranger will be waiting for you to accompany you on your exciting walking safari.
-During this activity you get the chance to experience the wildlife up-close, a totally different experience than game-viewing by car.
+During this activity, you get the chance to experience the wildlife up close, a different experience than game-viewing by car.
 Buffalo, waterbuck, giraffe, warthog, zebra, bush-buck and of course the naughty baboons can be seen all year round as well as many different bird species.
 The walking safari takes 2 to 3 hours during which you cross the Jekukumia River and visit a beautiful waterfall where you can take a refreshing ‘shower’.
-The shadowy Montane forest is inhabited by inquisitive blue monkeys, many colorful birds and is the only place on the northern safari circuit where the acrobatic black-and-white Colobus monkey is often seen.
-The guide stops regularly, not merely searching for game, but telling you about birds, insects, trees, animal droppings, the medicinal use of plants and which animals eat which plants.
+The shadowy Montane forest is inhabited by inquisitive blue monkeys, and many colourful birds and is the only place on the northern safari circuit where the acrobatic black-and-white Colobus monkey is often seen.
+The guide stops regularly, not merely searching for a game, but telling you about birds, insects, trees, animal droppings, the medicinal use of plants and which animals eat which plants.

 Tarangire National Park